 The promotion and publishing of science amongst the potential and uncommitted students is a serious business for the many competing educational institutions and disciplines.
 Summer schools, science competitions, lectures and demonstrations are all useful means of achieving this end.
 The University of New South Wales is no exception to these activities and each year conducts a Science School for High School pupils during which groups of students work for one week on a short research oriented project.
 These projects are of interest in their demonstration of scientific principles, and the results in general will confirm existing knowledge and in some instances may reveal anomalies or new insights into the subject.
 The following is a summary of one such project related to acoustics.

-Some Characteristics of Traffic Noise

-John Dunlop (Supervisor), H. Merrit, G. Patis, M. Souvannovang, J. Watford

-School of Physics University of New South Wales

-INTRODUCTION

-The urban noise environment is dominated by traffic noise which is difficult to measure and to quantify.
-This is partly due to the wide variety of traffic situations - there lowing, but etc. - and of types of traffic is statistical in character and most systems of quantifing it make use of simple statistical parameters.
-The most common single number values for example are to there is a statistical parameters.
-The most common single number values for example are usements are made usually assuming that the statistical characteristics of traffic noise its a normal distribution.

-Another characteristic of traffic is that it flows along a one-dimensional path and the noise may assume the properties of line source noise as distinct from point source noise, the most prevalent condition in other noise measurements.
-One property of line sources, that source flows fail off by 360 per doubling of disnoise levels at different distances from a traffic noise source.
+Some Characteristics of Traffic Noise John Dunlop (Supervisor), H. Merrit, G. Patis, M. Souvannovang, J. Watford School of Physics University of New South Wales INTRODUCTION The urban noise environment is dominated by traffic noise which is difficult to measure and to quantify.
+This is partly due to the wide variety of traffic cituations - rene flowing, alop, start, etc. - and of types of traffic is statistical in character and most systems of quantifying it make use of simple statistical parameters.
+The most common single number values for example are to the common single number values for example are to the common single number values for example are to the common single number values for example are used to the common single number values for example are used to the common single number values for example are common single number values for example are of the common single number values for example are of the common values of the common values Another characteristic of traffic is that it flows along a one-dimensional path and the noise may assume the properties of line source noise as distinct from point source noise, the most prevalent condition in other noise measurements.
+One property of line sources, in the contract of the source, is often used to predict the noise levels at different distances from the source, is often used to predict the noise levels at different distances from a traffic noise source.
 The aim of the project was to examine these basic characteristics of traffic noise by making measurements in a simple situation.

-EXPERIMENTAL METHODS

-Sound pressure levels generated by a free flowing traffic stream were measured at various distances from the roadway of a major six-lane suburban road (South Dowling St.) adjacent to a flat grassed park.
-Visual readings (by untrained observers) of the A weighted SPL were noted at 10 second intervals for 20 min. periods using a B & K 2206 sound level meter set on fast response.
-Measurements were made on two consecutive week days between 10 and 11 a.m. at distances of 8.16.32 and 64 m. from the near kerb.
+EXPERIMENTAL METHODS Sound pressure levels generated by a free flowing traffic stream were measured at various distances from the roadway of a major six-lane suburban road (South Dowling St.) adjacent to a flat grassed park.
+Visual readings (by untrained observers) of the A weighted SPL were noted at 10 second intervals for 20 min. periods using a B & K 2206 sound level meter set on fact response.
+Measurements were made on two consecutive week days between 10 and 11 a.m. at distances of 8.
+16. 32 and 64 m. from the near kerb.
 The results of the sound pressure level measurements were plotted as cumulative frequency distributions on normal probability paper as shown in Fig. 1.
 This method of presentation permits an easy check of the "normality" of the statistical distribution of noise levels, a normal distribution being represented by a straight line.

-The traffic flow was also measured by counting the number of passing vehicles in 30 sec. intervals over a 20 min, period.
+The traffic flow was also measured by counting the number of passing vehicles in 30 sec. intervals over a 20 min. period.
 These results were also plotted on normal probability paper.